 - Country-specific political risk

-Political factors in the macro-environment can constraint the operations of organizations and introduce opportunities and threats to the companies.
-When a company chooses which industries to enter or which countries to expand its operations into, it might want to consider the complication of government regulatory policies in that specific industry or country and other risks associated.
+Political factors in the macro-environment can constrain the operations of organizations and introduce opportunities and threats to companies.
+When a company chooses which industries to enter or which countries to expand their operations into, it might want to consider the complication of government regulatory policies in that specific industry or country and the associated risks.